bsgiovanini/FlightSurety/README.md

 ## Contracts

 Two contracts were built (FlightSuretyData.sol and FlightSuretyApp.sol) as required.
+Be aware to change the address of the first airline in deploy_contracts.js.
+I also used Ganache on http://localhost:7545

 ## Server